 Must have community college and 4-year institutional partner

+Districts must have a plan for engaging with any feeder elementary school districts on the proposed program.

 2-Stage Process:

-Initial application: General description of approach to pilot, demonstration of required local commitments and partners, model for data collection and tracking student progress.
+Initial application: General description of approach to pilot, with an emphasis on how the proposed approach to competency-based learning helps the community better prepare high school students for college, career, and life.
+The application must demonstrate required local commitments and partners, how the approach meets the common elements of all competency-based learning systems, and include a model for data collection and tracking student progress.
+The application must detail any flexibility from state laws and regulations needed for implementation.

 Selection based on quality of proposed approach, strength of local commitments and partnerships, diversity of district types (rural, urban, etc.), and diversity of approaches (e.g., one subject only, multiple subjects, academic and CTE, etc.).
-Approval processes could include the use of expert panels.
+Approval processes will include the use of expert panels.

 Complete plan: Technical assistance provided to districts selected through the initial application process to fully develop the implementation plan for the pilot.